 Your senses are your best first line of defense.
 If you smell something burning near an outlet, switch, or your main electrical panel, treat it as a serious red flag.
 The smell of burning plastic or ozone is a clear indicator that wiring is overheating, which can quickly lead to a fire.
 Similarly, if you see smoke coming from any electrical component or notice sparks or arcing, you have an immediate hazard on your hands.
 These are not “wait and see” situations.
 Shut off the power at the main breaker if you can do so safely, and call for emergency electrician repairs right away.

-When Your Generator Has a Problem
+When Your Backup Generator Malfunctions

 Your Generac generator is your safety net during a power outage, but it can also experience issues that require urgent attention.
 If your generator fails to start during an outage, makes unusual grinding or clanking noises, or has visible damage after a storm, it’s time to call for help.
 A malfunctioning generator not only leaves you without power but can also create a safety risk.
 Don’t attempt to fix complex mechanical or electrical problems yourself.
 A professional can diagnose the issue correctly and perform a safe generator service and repair, ensuring your system is ready for the next outage.